 Opening activities and reflections at the end of virtual meetings give remote employees opportunities to contribute to the conversation and share their experiences.

 The “one-word” icebreaker opens meetings by asking employees to share one word in response to a question posed by the host, such as “How are you feeling today?” or “How do you feel about the topic of today’s meeting?”

 “Rose, bud, thorn” is an exercise that works well at the end of meetings.
 Employees take turns describing a highlight or successful outcome of the meeting (the rose), an opportunity or something they want to learn more about (the bud), and a challenge or something they could use help with (the thorn).

 At the end of the day, employees who work in an office are able to leave their work at work.
 With employees who aren’t used to being remote, this doesn’t necessarily come as naturally.
 Working from home can lead to muddled boundaries about when someone is on the clock and when they’re not.
+This lack of control and boundaries at work has even been linked with health issues like back pain in the workplace.
 Managers should be mindful of this challenge and think carefully about how they can help their remote workforce maintain a healthy work-life balance.

 The first step toward this is for everyone to have clarity on how and when daily communications happen.
 For example, members of the team could agree that touch base calls take place every day at 10 am.
 Another agreed-upon expectation could be that no one should try to reach each other via their personal phones after 5 pm when email can suffice.
 You can log these preferences or agreements in this downloadable engaged employee checklist.

 Technology can bring together workers from across the globe and help remote employees feel less lonely..
 The key is to use that technology in a way that feels inclusive and respects work-life balance.